 You're in charge of a big project that requires the support of lots of people.
 It would be easy to engage and inspire them if they were all in your office, but as often happens today, they're spread out around the country.
 So instead of connecting with each person individually, you decide to set up an online presentation so everyone can hear the same details at the same time in a collaborative manner.

-You'll want to make this an effective, efficient process and get it right the first time, so here's a little primer for delivering an effective online presentation.
+You'll want to make this an effective, efficient process and get it right the first time, so here are some key presentation tips that will help your information effectively.

 1. Start with the right tool.
 You could ask for everyone to jump on a conference call and email them a PDF, but then you don't really know who's there or if they're on the right page.
 Collaborative software such as Go-To-Meeting or join.me allows you to monitor who's online and makes sure that everyone is communicating about the same slide.